201851019-iiitv/Ambesh-Blog/README.md

 ## About

-This is a  my personal blogging website where I and any  user can add  new things whatever his wish to share.
+This is a  my personal blogging website where I/any user can add  new things whatever my/his wish to share.

 ## Requirements